 Minneapolis and St. Paul have a lot of connections: The Mississippi River flows through them both, their residents root for the same sports teams, and their museums and theaters are world class.
 Now, they’re also physically connected by the Metro Green Line light rail, which runs between Minneapolis’ Target Field and St. Paul’s Union Depot, with more than 20 stops along the way.

 Exploring these two cities on this sleek mode of transportation offers a different perspective, even for lifelong residents.
 Traffic jams and parking woes are not a concern; instead of staring at license plates and stoplights, your eyes are free to take in the views of the State Capitol, Weisman Art Museum and Minneapolis skyline passing by.

 The light rail is easy to ride: buy a ticket at the kiosk on any platform, or scan your Metro Transit Go-To Card if you already have one.
 Once onboard, seats and standing room are plentiful, and there are even places to rack your bike—especially useful if you want to pair a Nice Ride bike rental with your trip.

 At the St. Paul end, the revamped Union Depot is worth a visit.
 Eat in the lobby restaurant, learn about the building’s history and go down the historic staircase, where a Snoopy statue awaits a photo opp.
 Public tours are offered most Tuesdays and Thursdays, giant board games can be played every Wednesday night, and free yoga classes take place on Tuesdays and Saturdays.

-Many restaurants are a short walk from the station, including the acclaimed Heartland, and the St. Paul Farmers Market is held every weekend May-November.
+Many restaurants are a short walk from the station, and the St. Paul Farmers Market is held every weekend May-November.
 On a nice day, stroll through the charming Mears Park, where the gardens are maintained by residents of the neighboring condos.